benessilfie/traidr/README.md

-# Wallet API Project - Pennywise
+# Marketplace API - Traidr

 ## Table of Contents
 + [About](#about)